jburditt/Oyama-Lake/README.md

 2. Wood
 3. Maintenance
 4. Store
+5. Glamping
-5. Generator
+6. Generator
-6. Operations
+7. Operations

+# 5. Glamping

+## Setup
+- from the pair of shipping containers, the right container has dishes and utensils on shelves.
+Make a bin containing the following for each glamp site: 4 forks, spoons, saucers.
+2 mugs, butter knives, steak knives.
+A pot, pan, kettle, french press (tea), drying rack, and cutting board

-# 5. Generator
+# 6. Generator

 ## Check the diesel tank level
 - there is a tube on the right of the tank that indicates remaining diesel level